jormaechea/open-api-mocker/docs/README.md

 }
 ```

-If you want your schema loader to support the watch feature, you have to implement the `watch(): void` method, which will be called once and **must** emit the `schema-changed` event each time you detect a change in the watched schema like this: `this.emit('schema-changed', newSchema);`.
+If you want your schema loader to support the watch feature, you have to implement the `watch(): void` method, which will be called once and **must** emit the `schema-changed` event each time you detect a change in the watched schema like this: `this.emit('schema-changed');`.

 Once you have your schema loader implemented, you have to pass the class in the constructor: